reyno255/ETL_Project/README.md

 ### Situation: ETL (Extract, Transform and Load)<br>

-After months of learning various skills from our Data Analysis Bootcamp.
-We were asked to complete and ETL, Extract, Transform and Load, project.
-We were matched with other teammates at random.
+After months of learning various skills from our Data Analytics Bootcamp, we were asked to complete an ETL, (Extract, Transform and Load) project.
+We were matched as teammates at random.
 As a team, we were asked to do the following;<br>

 ### Task<br>